William of Rubruck

+William was born likely in the 1210s or 1220s in Rubrouck (County of Flanders, Kingdom of France, today's France), and died, according to sources, in the 1270s or after 1293.
 He is best known for his travels to various parts of the Middle East and Central Asia in the 13th century, including the Mongol Empire.

+He traveled to Mongolia in 1253–1254, thus preceding the journeys of Marco Polo and Odoric of Pordenone.
+He visited Karakorum, the capital of the Empire, and provided some descriptions of it.
+Upon his return, unable to meet the King of France in person, he wrote him a long letter recounting his journey through the Mongol Empire.

-His account of his travels is one of the masterpieces of medieval travel literature, comparable to those of Marco Polo and Ibn Battuta.
+His account of his travels is one of the masterpieces of medieval travel literature, comparable to those of Marco Polo and Ibn Battuta, as well as an essential historical source.
+However, it never attained the popularity of Marco Polo’s book.

 Mission

-William was born in Rubrouck, Flanders.
-In 1248, he accompanied King Louis IX of France on the Seventh Crusade.
+William was born in Rubrouck, County of Flanders, Kingdom of France.
+In 1248, he accompanied King Louis IX of France, better known as Saint Louis, on the Seventh Crusade.
 On 7 May 1253, on Louis' orders, he set out on a missionary journey to convert the Tatars to Christianity.
 He first stopped in Constantinople to confer with Baldwin of Hainaut, who had recently returned from a trip to Karakorum, the capital of the Mongol Empire, on behalf of Baldwin II, Latin Emperor.
 There, William received letters to some of the Tatar chiefs from the emperor.

 William then followed the route of the first journey of the Hungarian Friar Julian, and in Asia that of the Italian Friar Giovanni da Pian del Carpine.
 With William's party were Bartolomeo da Cremona, an attendant called Gosset, and an interpreter named in William's report as Homo Dei, meaning "man of God", perhaps representing the Arabic Abdullah, "servant of God".
 William's was the fourth European mission to the Mongols: previous ones had been led by Giovanni da Pian del Carpine and Ascelin of Lombardia in 1245 and André de Longjumeau in 1249.
 The King had been encouraged to send another mission by reports of the presence of Nestorian Christians at the Mongolian court, but because of an earlier rebuff he declined to send a formal mission.